ledwindra/replication-code-economics/README.md

 - `s-oup-restud`: Review of Economic Studies
 - `s-oup-rfinst`: Review of Financial Studies
 - `s-ucp-jpolec`: Journal of Political Economy
-- `s-wly-emetrp` Econometrica.
-Clean data can be checked on [data/econometrica.csv](https://github.com/ledwindra/replication-code-economics/blob/main/data/econometrica.csv) where you can check whether or not the corresponding paper/DOI has any replication file/supplemental material or not
+- `s-wly-emetrp`: Econometrica.
+A relatively clean data can be checked on [data/econometrica.csv](https://github.com/ledwindra/replication-code-economics/blob/main/data/econometrica.csv) to see whether or not the corresponding paper/DOI has any replication file/supplemental material

 To-do: find relevant keywords that link to whether or not any paper has a replication code/supplemental material.